AI Real Estate Team Software: What Team Leads Need

 Problem 3: New Hire Onboarding

-This one costs brokers real money and they don't always see it.
 When a new TC joins your team, teaching them your process takes weeks.
 They need to learn your checklists, your email templates, your preferred communication cadence, which agents have specific preferences, how you handle different transaction types.

-Problem 4: Visibility Gaps
+Problem 4: Knowledge Silos

 The Math of Scaling With AI